christopherhendrich/baremetal/README.md

 1. Copy the files to the server, that will be used as admin workstation

-2. Log into the admin workstaiton
+2. Log into the admin workstation

 3. Fill out the variables.sh file